dmaciel123/ACS-Hydrsocat/README.md

 The Hydroscatt processing implemented by now bin the Hydroscat data and converts from the .DAT format to a .CSV merged file.

+For that, open the "O1_Hydroscat_Run.R" script.
+Then, change the "path" and "campanha" variables do the respective location of data and outputs.

+The function "hh_process" will process all the Hydroscat data in the folder.
+You can change the function arguments: min_bin, max_bin and interval to control the min and max binned depths and the interval of binning.
+Argument "profile" controls the process of data measured in both profile or in subsurface mode.